Where are you based?

 For a maternity shoot, it's easier to see the beautiful bump in tighter or slightly sheer clothes.

 However, the most important thing is that you are comfortable so don't stress about what to wear and if you'd like to discuss it further, do get in touch.
+I wrote a blog post about this, so have a read of that for more outfit suggestions!

 How long does a photoshoot take?